EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 The edu-ID Mobile App architecture is build on top of the [OAuth 2.0 Framework](https://tools.ietf.org/html/rfc6749).
 The OAuth 2.0 Framework defines a process flow for authorized access to resource services from a wide range of clients.
 This framework is extended by [OAuth 2.0 Assertions](https://tools.ietf.org/html/rfc7521).
 OAuth 2.0 Assertions provide means to relay authorization across protocols and services.

 The edu-ID Mobile App architecture __enhances__ the OAuth 2.0 Framework by cascading the specified OAuth 2.0 workflow and assertions.
-By doing so, the architecture does not add any new concepts to OAuth 2.0 aligns the specifications' concept into a coherent business logic.
+By doing so, the architecture does not add any new concepts to the OAuth 2.0 Framework but aligns the specifications' concepts into a coherent business logic for machine-to-machine trust negociation.
+This logic is not part of the OAuth 2.0 specifications and is therefore left to actual OAuth 2.0 service implementations.

 ### edu-ID Mobile App Ecosystem Stakeholders

+Human stakeholders play a key role in the process of machine-to-machine communication across trust domains.
+Therefore, the experience of integrating and using the infrastructure must not add complexity to the app development, system maintenance, or device usage.
+Four key stakeholders are identified for the architecture.

 * Federation Management

 * Service Provider

-* Resource Owner

-* Device Owner
+* Mobile Device Owner

 * Application Developer